 Hamilton: Theater review by David Cote What is left to say?
 After Founding Father Alexander Hamilton’s prodigious quill scratched out 12 volumes of nation-building fiscal and military policy; after Lin-Manuel Miranda turned that titanic achievement (via Ron Chernow’s 2004 biography) into the greatest American musical in decades; after every critic in town (including me) praised the Public Theater world premiere to high heaven; and after seeing this language-drunk, rhyme-crazy dynamo a second time, I can only marvel: We've used up all the damn words.
 Wait, here are three stragglers, straight from the heart: I love Hamilton.
 I love it like I love New York, or Broadway when it gets it right.
 And this is so right.
 A sublime conjunction of radio-ready hip-hop (as well as R&B, Britpop and trad showstoppers), under-dramatized American history and Miranda’s uniquely personal focus as a first-generation Puerto Rican and inexhaustible wordsmith, Hamilton hits multilevel culture buttons, hard.
 No wonder the show was anointed a sensation before even opening.
 Assuming you don’t know the basics, Hamilton is a (mostly) rapped-through biomusical about an orphan immigrant from the Caribbean who came to New York, served as secretary to General Washington, fought against the redcoats, authored most of the Federalist Papers defending the Constitution, founded the Treasury and the New York Post and even made time for an extramarital affair that he damage-controlled in a scandal-stanching pamp

 Dave Malloy's dazzlingly eclectic rock-pop musical, adapted from a portion of Tolstoy's War and Peace, conveys its story of high-society Muscovites in stirring and surprising ways.
 Directed by Rachel Chavkin, this Broadway transfer of the 2012 Off Broadway hit stars global-sensation singer Josh Groban and newcomer Denée Benton.
+Hamilton's Okieriete Onaodowan has replaced Groban as Pierre and singer-songwriter Ingrid Michaelson (through August 15) plays the role of Natasha's friend Sonya.
 Read the full review.

 Theater review by Adam Feldman.
 The Al Hirschfeld Theatre (Broadway).
 Book by Harvey Fierstein.
 Music and lyrics by Cyndi Lauper.
 Dir.
 Jerry Mitchell.
 With Stark Sands, Billy Porter, Annaleigh Ashford.
 2hrs 20mins.
 One intermission.
 [Note: The cast of Kinky Boots has changed since this review was first published.
-Todrick Hall is now playing the role of Lola.]
+Panic at the Disco frontman Brendan Urie makes his Broadway debut, playing the musical's straight man, from May 26 through August 6, 2017.]
 The kicky crowd-pleaser Kinky Boots is the very model of a modern major musical.
 Adapted from a 2005 English indie film, Harvey Fierstein and Cyndi Lauper’s fizzy pop tuner tells of Charlie (the capable Sands) and his Northampton footwear factory, Price & Son—a family business in danger of closing down.
 Hope arrives in the unlikely form of Lola (Porter), a self-possessed drag queen with ideas for a niche product line: knee-high, skin-tight, stiletto-heeled sheaths of ostentatious color, strong enough for a man who’s made up like a woman.
 (Gay style and consumer dollars to the rescue!
 The shoe must go on!)
 Directed with verve by Jerry Mitchell, Kinky Boots feels familiar at every step, down to its messages about individuality, community, pride and acceptance; it could have been cobbled together from parts of The Full Monty, Billy Elliot and Fierstein’s La Cage aux Folles, and it culminates in a feel-good finale so similar to Hairspray’s (which Mitchell choreographed) that it might as well be called “You Can’t Stop the Boot.”
-Yet the musical holds up for the same reason Price & Son’s products do: solid craftsmanship and
+Ye

 If theater is your religion and the Broadway musical your sect, you've been woefully faith-challenged of late.
 Venturesome, boundary-pushing works such as Spring Awakening, Bloody Bloody Andrew Jackson and Next to Normal closed too soon.
 American Idiot was shamefully ignored at the Tonys and will be gone in three weeks.
 Meanwhile, that airborne infection Spider-Man: Turn Off the Dark dominates headlines and rakes in millions, without even opening.
 Celebrities and corporate brands sell poor material, innovation gets shown the door, and crap floats to the top.
 It's enough to turn you heretic, to sing along with The Book of Mormon's Ugandan villagers: "Fuck you God in the ass, mouth and cunt-a, fuck you in the eye."
 Such deeply penetrating lyrics offer a smidgen of the manifold scato-theological joys to be had at this viciously hilarious treat crafted by Trey Parker and Matt Stone, of South Park fame, and composer-lyricist Robert Lopez, who cowrote Avenue Q. As you laugh your head off at perky Latter-day Saints tap-dancing while fiercely repressing gay tendencies deep in the African bush, you will be transported back ten years, when The Producers and Urinetown resurrected American musical comedy, imbuing time-tested conventions with metatheatrical irreverence and a healthy dose of bad-taste humor.
 Brimming with cheerful obscenity, sharp satire and catchy tunes, The Book of Mormon is a sick mystic revelation, the most exuberantly entertaining Broadway musical in years.
 The high